The Frank Doezema Family History

 Boomker came from Bethany Reformed Church.
 Leslie Larson grew up in the Swedish

-Covenant Church, and after their marriage they joined the Third Roseland
+Covenant Church, and after their marriage they joined the Third Roseland CRC.

 the children were young, family vacations were always spent in Grand Rapids,